 So why was gold so important?
 It brought money!!!
-This great influx of money made Melbourne the main financial centre of the colony, bigger even than Sydney.
+This great influx of money made Melbourne the main financial center of the colony, bigger even than Sydney.

 So what does this mean to the tourists in Melbourne?
-Look around and see what history leaves you – magnificent public buildings, universities, galleries, theatres – the results of generous donors who did well from the gold rush and beyond.
-Melbourne has a reputation for being a centre of the arts and culture which will keep any interested visitor busy for days.
+Look around and see what history leaves you – magnificent public buildings, universities, galleries, theaters – the results of generous donors who did well from the gold rush and beyond.
+Melbourne has a reputation for being a center of the arts and culture which will keep any interested visitor busy for days.